viktornoskire/kino-fullstack/README.md

 # VG-Assignment for each member to explain their reasoning.

+In this section, each member of this project will have the chance to explain their choices for their VG-assignments.

 ## Rikard

 ### The reason why i chose to use MUI (Material UI).